-Good that I’m listening to my own advice: I had the below-listed items in a small hand luggage with me on board so that I was able to enjoy even my fist luggage-less day to the fullest.
+Good that I’m listening to my own advice.
+I had the below-listed items in a piece of small hand luggage with me on board so that I was able to enjoy even my first luggage-less day to the fullest.

 You should always have the following emergency wear with you onboard: